-We also notice two jumps in the FWHM history occurred at 220 and 420 hour.
-These two jumps are suspected to be caused by temperature variations in the laser barracks at CERN test beam site.
+We also notice four jumps in the FWHM history occurred at 220, 420, 750 and 1,700 hour.
+These jumps are suspected to be caused by temperature variations in the laser barracks at CERN test beam site.
 Although the Ti:Sapphire laser's SHG crystal is thermally stabilized by a Neslab chiller, variations of the room temperature would slightly change the Ti:S SHG crystal's matching angle, thus compromise the SHG crystal's conversion efficiency.
 These jumps may also related to the water filling operation for the Neslab cooler, which changes the stabilized temperature by 0.5°C.

 Environmental temperature dependences of the Ti:Sapphire laser pulse performance were measured.
-The slope of the pulse energy, FWHM and center timing was found to be -4.3%/°C, 1.3 ns/°C and 7.9 ns/°C respectively.
-The poor temperature stability observed in the laser barracks at CERN test beam site would be improved in situ at LHC, where the laser barracks are central air-conditioned with a temperature stability of better than $0.5^{\circ}C$.
+The slope was found to be -4.3%/°C, 1.3 ns/°C and 7.9 ns/°C respectively for the laser pulse energy, FWHM and pulse timing.
+The poor temperature stability observed in the laser barracks at CERN test beam site will be improved in situ at LHC, where the laser barracks are central air-conditioned with a temperature stability of better than 0.5°C.